3D 1/72 Cassutt 111M

 Cremona / Maxwell diagram

 I had never drawn such a diagram before, but I have several old aircraft engineering books that explained the process.
-I made the first one with pencil and paper, but found out one needs to draw all angles very accurately done for the diagram to work.
-I switched to CorelDraw and got a much better result.
+I made the first one with pencil and paper, but found out one needs to draw all angles very accurately for the diagram to work.
+I switched to CorelDraw, overlaying the original diagram with my calculations in red, and got a much better result.
 I only did the front part of the fuselage, to see whether I could reproduce a part of Cassutt's graph.
 The agreement is not bad I think, considering the drawing wasn't reproduced (scanned or photogaphed) very accurately.

 Return to models page